wendellpiez/GreekVocab/README.md

 # GreekVocab

-Flash cards for Ancient Greek vocabulary practice.
+Flash cards for Ancient Greek vocabulary practice, covering the 524 most common words in the Ancient Greek corpus as collected by Dickinson College.

 Available in two forms (so far): a single PDF for double-sided printing on card stock, or two PDFs, one each for front and back, set up to print two sides by printing all fronts, then all backs.